sooryaraj/holidays/README.md

 # bank_holidays

-This is a task based app for aqgromalin
+This is a task based app for aqgromalin technical round

 ## Getting Started